Call for Artists: The JJC Artist in Residence at MICA

 - Artists must maintain a studio and/or residence in Baltimore City (MICA studio space is non-residential).

-- Artists currently affiliated with the BMA or MICA as employees, volunteers, docents, contractors are not eligible to apply.
+- Artists currently affiliated with the BMA or MICA as employees, volunteers, docents, or contractors are not eligible to apply.
 (This includes all staff, Board members, volunteers, docents, contractors, and all others working with the institutions in any sort of their official capacity.)

 - Artists may not be a full or part-time student and are additionally required to be three or more years beyond any degree-granting program.